ttntm/ttntm/src/pages/games.md

 **Gothic**
 I played this game soon after its release, and long before it became a "cult classic".
 It offered a unique open world to immerse yourself in, a cool story and combat/loot that felt really rewarding.
 It was also full of bugs that were sometimes frustrating, but often hilarious.
 I quite fondly remember many long gaming sessions and phone calls with friends, trying to collectively figure out quests and workarounds for bugs/glitches.

+**The Elder Scrolls III: Morrowind**
+A great game, one of the first I ever played that truly made its open world feel alive.
+Over the years, I think I must've started 20 or more different characters, most of them never even getting started with the main story.
+I also remember the graphics, and especially the water, being a highlight that I often used to show off my GeForce 3 Ti500.

 ## Strategy Games & Sims